Artists Talk on Art

 Artists Talk on Art is the art world’s longest running and most prolific aesthetic discussion series, having held over 1,000 events – mainly panels or dialogs – since its inception.
 Over nearly 50 years.
 ATOA has featured over 8,500 artists, art writers, critics, dealers, curators and other art world luminaries.
 And, it has recorded virtually all of them – in audio until 1990 and in video since then.

 Sheer was one of three co-founders of Artists Talk on Art in 1974, inspired by the Artists’ Club – sometimes known simply as ‘The Club’ -- of the 1950s and 60s, which was dominated by Abstract Expressionists.
-Sheer met his two fellow founders, Lori Antonacci, a filmmaker and writer and Robert Wiegand, a painter and video documentarian, at The Egg Store, a unique production and post-production facility in Tribeca, catering exclusively to the pioneers of video art.
+Sheer met his two fellow founders, Lori Antonacci, a filmmaker and writer and Robert Wiegand, a painter and video documentary producer, at The Egg Store, a unique production and post-production facility in Tribeca, catering exclusively to the pioneers of video art.

 Sheer had originally arrived at The Egg Store in the late 1960s as a client, then became its manager.
 Soon he was serving Egg Store clients such as: Nam-June Paik, Bill Viola, Peter Campus, Merce Cunningham, Twyla Tharp, Yoko Ono, Aldo Tambellini, Carolee Schneemann, Global Village, TVTV, Charlotte Moorman, The PBS Experimental TV Lab, Jonas Mekas, Chevy Chase and Mary Lucier, to name just a few.